 Nylon Straps & Ties

 Also essential as they hold furniture and other goods firmly in place while travelling in the back of your vehicle.
-Available from B&M or B&Q stores or Ebay.
+Available from B&M or B&Q stores or Amazon.

 These are the type we use and they’ll hold anything down from pianos to motorcycles.
 Once they’re on, they’re never coming off until you loosen them.